 Step 4: Reward success.

 According to Nonprofit.Courses’ guide to nonprofit professional development, your volunteers and staff are assets.
 Let them know that they are assets by incorporating rewards into your training efforts.
-The key is not to use training as a reward, but to reward the impact that occurs after the training.
+The key is not to use training as a reward, but to reward the impact that occurs after the training your staff and volunteers.
 However, you need to be careful with doing so.
 Few seminars guarantee results, even if you implement everything they taught to the letter.
 In rewarding training, you need to reward the process rather than the results themselves.

 The result of the training program outlined above could be the planning and implementation of an effective direct-response strategy that includes social media, email, and direct mail, and costs less than your old direct mail-only program.